devsarahgeo/MovieBluff-MVVM/README.md

 An app to find movie lovers to go watch a movie together.

-This app will use AWS for signup/login and data storage and will be available on playstore soon.
+This app originally will use AWS for signup/login and data storage and will be available on playstore soon.

 Currently the skelton of the project is uploaded on github.
 This github project uses mysqli php for login.The registration part is not implemented in android.